 Utah has big increase in homeschool population and resources

-PROVO, Utah (AP) — Homeschooling resources have increased significantly in Utah along with the number students.
+PROVO, Utah (AP) — Homeschooling resources have increased significantly in Utah along with the number students, according to a report.

-The Daily Herald reported Wednesday there are multiple organizations, co-ops, supplemental programs, and support groups dedicated to families in which children are educated at home.
+There are multiple organizations, co-ops, supplemental programs, and support groups dedicated to families in which children are educated at home, The Daily Herald reported Wednesday.

 The Utah Home Education Association hosts an annual convention and organizes a graduation ceremony, proms and soccer leagues for homeschool families.